shreyaskamathkm/FTNet/README.md

 # FTNet

-This repository is an official PyTorch implementation of the paper **" [FTNet: Feature Transverse Network for Thermal Semantic Segmentation](https://ieeexplore.ieee.org/abstract/document/9585453) "**
+This repository is an updated PyTorch implementation of the paper **" [FTNet: Feature Transverse Network for Thermal Semantic Segmentation](https://ieeexplore.ieee.org/abstract/document/9585453) "** This is still **WORK IN PROGRESS**!!!

 Note: To reproduce the same results as that provided in the paper, please use the codebase from the `main` branch.
 The develop branches uses a different CUDA, Pytorch and GPU so the results might vary a bit.